 Residential Care provides safe, stable accommodation for young people usually aged over 12 years who have complex care needs.
 Young People in our residential homes are cared for by their Direct care team- who are maintained as small groups of consistent workers.
 The goal of all residential care homes to see the young person move into adulthood- either through restoration to their family or through our Transition to Independent living program (SIL).

-Pathways currently have around 17 young people aged 16 and over- in our SIL program.
+Pathfinders SIL program currently have around 17 young people aged 16 and over.
 Young people in the SIL program are provided with support to increase their day to day life skills as they move to independence and adulthood.
 This may be support to run a household- cook, clean, shop and budget, or help in education and career opportunities, or even support in obtaining driving licences.

-In addition to home based services, Pathfinders also provides services through its Non-Placement Support and Caseworker Support Services.
-These are state wide programs which operate as a fee for service program providing youth mentors, contact supervisors, transport workers, cultural camps and developmental courses and programs.
-These services are provided to Pathways families as well as other agencies and Government departments.
+In addition to home based services, Pathfinders also provides services through its Non-Placement Support.
+This is a state wide program which operates as a fee for service program providing youth mentors, contact supervisors, transport workers, cultural camps and developmental courses and programs.